 A. Secondly Christmas reminds us once we were slaves of the evil spirits who rule the universe.

 B. These spirits have so much of control, people are afraid of moving a muscle without consulting them first.
 (Illus: It’s said that Nancy widow of Ronald Reagan the former president of the United States of America never made important decisions without consulting Joan Quigley, a professional astrologer.)

-C. Thankfully since Christ was born, died and resurrected any one who believes in Him are no longer under the control of these ruling spirits.
+C. Thankfully since Christ was born, died and resurrected one who believes in Him is no longer under the control of these ruling spirits.

 3. God’s perfect schedule

-A. A Minimum length of 4,000 years exist between Genesis 3:15 and Matthew 1:25.
+A. A Minimum length of 4,000 years exists between Genesis 3:15 and Matthew 1:25.
 Three reasons why God waited for so long.
-First the timing was perfect religious wise as the Jews had turned from idol worship to God.
+First, the timing was perfect religious-wise as the Jews had turned from idol worship to God.